Table of Contents

 Line charts connect discrete but continuous data points through straight line segments.
 This makes them effective for facilitating trend analyses.
-Area charts technically do the same except that the area below the plotted lines are filled with color.
-In this case an un-stacked area chart is the same thing as a line chart, just with more coloring.
-The problem you run into here is occlusion: when you start comparing multiple variables/categories in an un-stacked area chart the upper layers obscure the lower layers.
-You can play around with transparency but after three variables un-stacked area charts are hard to read.
+Area charts technically do the same, except that the area below the plotted lines is filled with color.
+In this case, an un-stacked area chart is the same thing as a line chart – just with more coloring.
+The problem you run into here is occlusion: when you start comparing multiple variables/categories in an unstacked area chart, the upper layers obscure the lower layers.
+You can play around with transparency, but after three variables, un-stacked area charts are hard to read.

 This brings us to the most commonly used area chart: the stacked area chart.
-Like stacked bar charts, stacked area charts portray a part to whole relationship.
+Like stacked bar charts, stacked area charts portray a part-to-whole relationship.
 The total vertical of a stacked area chart shows the whole, while the height of each different dataset shows the parts.
 For example, a stacked area chart can show the sales trends for each region and the total sales trend.
-There are two different stacked area chart types you can use to portray the part to whole relationship differently.
+There are two different stacked area chart types you can use to portray the part-to-whole relationship.

 Traditional Stacked Area Chart: The raw values are stacked, showing how the whole changes over time.

 Stacked Percentage Area Chart: Percentages are stacked to show how the relationship between the different parts changes over time.
-This is best used to show distribution of categories as parts of a whole, where the cumulative total is less important.
+This is best used to show the distribution of categories as parts of a whole where the cumulative total is less important.